guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 docker sets ups a folder / path on the host machine, the exact location in unknown to the user. and it's managed by the `docker volumes` command.

-Docker stores all its data by default on this location: `/var/lib/docker`

 To persist data, it's necessary to mount a volume or map a directory outside the container on the docker host or host to a directory inside the container.

 `docker run -v /app/data/ ...` --> creates an anonymous volume